 - Raises bad cholesterol levels

-Saturated fats are found in animal products (meat, poultry skin, high-fat dairy, and eggs) and in vegetable fats that are liquid at room temperature, such as coconut and palm oils.
+Saturated fats are found in animal products (meat, poultry skin, high-fat dairy, and eggs) and in vegetable fats that are liquid at room temperatures, such as coconut and palm oils.

-Artificial trans fats are used extensively in frying, baked goods, cookies, icings, crackers, packaged snack foods, microwave popcorn, and some margarines.
+Artificial trans fats are used extensively in frying, baked goods, cookies, icings, crackers, packaged snack foods, microwave popcorn, and some margarine.

 The best way to keep on top of fats in your diet is to become a label reader.
 On the nutrition facts panel, you'll find all the information you need to make healthful choices.
 Look for foods that are low in total fat and well as in saturated and trans fats.

 Choose a diet rich in whole grains, fruits, and vegetables.
 Experiment with light and reduced-fat salad dressings.
-Replace fattier sauces with vinegars, mustards, and lemon juice.
+Replace fattier sauces with vinegar, mustard, and lemon juice.
 Try to use unsaturated liquid oils, such as olive oil, instead of butter or partially hydrogenated margarine.
 Limit your consumption of processed foods, fried foods, sweets, and desserts.